International EDI B2B Project Manager en Descartes System group

-I have a degree in Computer Science from the Università degli Studi di Milano, and I went on Erasmus in the Universidad de Murcia.
-At the age of 25 I moved to València to study for Master of Information Management from Universitat Politecnica de València.
+I was born in the autumn of 1988, in Milan.
+I graduated in Computer Science at the Università degli Studi di Milano, with an Erasmus in Murcia.
+At the age of 25 I moved to Valencia to study a Master in Information Management at the UPV University.

 Viu la Bici is a project based on the creation of a network of collective bicycle parking garages, located in different neighbourhoods of Valencia, covered and at street level.
 The main objective of this project is to promote the use of bicycles and thus contribute to reducing motorised traffic in the city of Valencia.